socpriya/Socrates-blog/about.md

 <p class="message">
-  Hi, am Socrates Krishnamurthy and welcome to my Data Science Blog!
+  Hi, I am Socrates Krishnamurthy and welcome to my Data Science Blog!
 </p>

-I am a Data Scientist working on multiple data science projects for Government and Corporates.
-During my free time, I upgrade myself by learning new Machine Learning algorithms and tools.
+I am a Data Scientist working on multiple data science projects for both Government and Corporate accounts.
+During my free time, I expand my knowledge by learning new Machine Learning algorithms and tools.

-A quote that insprired me recently is, _The illiterate of the 21st century will not be those who cannot read and write, but those who cannot **learn, unlearn, and relearn.**_
+A quote that insprired me recently is, _The illiterate of the 21st century will not be those who cannot read and write, but those who cannot **learn, unlearn, and relearn.**_ - Alvin Toffler

 Have questions or suggestions?
 Feel free to [contact me](mailto:socratesk@gmail.com?Subject=Hi%20there!).